The Who, What, Where, When and Sometimes, Why.

 Chemotherapy schedule

 Chemotherapy is usually given over 3-6 months.
 It’s given in cycles, with days or weeks off between treatments.
-This gives your body a chance to recover.
+This gives your body a chance to recover between treatments.

 Your schedule will depend on the combination of drugs given.